When Chatbots Replace Therapists: The Promises and Perils of AI in Mental Health

 Big Questions

 • When recent events include a chatbot encouraging one person to kill themselves (MIT Technology Review), and another to kill their parents (BBC News), the question becomes urgent: who, if anyone, is responsible when things go wrong?
-I unpack this dynamic - how validation loops can fuel conspiracy thinking and psychosis - in a companion article.

 • Why are we turning to AI Therapists?
 Why do many of us prefer it?
 What does this say about us, about society, and the draw of synthetic support?
+I begin to explore this in more depth is my article Synthesising love: Why are people falling in love with ChatGPT?

 What to Expect